reduxjs/redux/docs/store.md

 ####Initialization

-To intialize a store you simply call `createStore` with a reducer.
+To intialize a store you simply call `createStore` with a reducer:

 ```js
 import { createStore } from 'redux';